YuliaTarima/COP2822-WebScripting/ch2.1.b_celsiusFahrenheightConverter/README.md

 In 2-2a I learned that the most direct way to associate a function with an event is by using an event handler.
-However, I prefer not to mix HTML and JavaScript code in the same document, and One drawback of adding event handlers as HTML attributes is that they place JavaScript code within the HTML file.
+However, I prefer not to mix HTML and JavaScript code in the same document, and one drawback of adding event handlers as HTML attributes is that they place JavaScript code within the HTML file.